 Our core aim is to provide safe, high quality foster care placements for children and young people, supporting and encouraging them to grow and develop as individuals.
-As well as promoting their health and general well-being, the agency is committed to ensuring that foster carers are encouraged to help children and young people to reach their maximum academic ability.
+As well as promoting their health and general well-being, the agency is committed to ensuring that Foster Carers are encouraged to help children and young people to reach their maximum academic ability.
+We have two educationalists employed to support this aim.

-Foster carers will have safe caring statements and risk assessments in situ to support them to provide safe parenting for all children and young people who are looked after.
+Foster Carers will have safe caring statements and risk assessments in situ to support them to provide safe parenting for all children and young people who are looked after.
 Children and young people will be consulted and encouraged to actively participate in their care and family life.
 We are committed to ensuring that the service offered is based on statutory requirements, sound principles and good practice.